ThePhoenix77/libft_42/README.md

-# libft_42
-Certainly!
-Here's a basic README.md file for your libft.a project:

----

 # libft.a - Your Custom C Library

 `libft.a` is a custom C library containing a collection of commonly used functions to make your C programming life easier.
 This library provides various utility functions for string manipulation, memory operations, linked list handling, and more.